litospain/Hantek6022API/README.md

 this could be used as a quick and dirty DAQ for many interesting systems.

-For additional (interesting) details, the inquisitive reader should read: http://www.eevblog.com/forum/testgear/hantek-6022be-20mhz-usb-dso/
+For additional (interesting) details, the inquisitive reader should take two or three hours and read: http://www.eevblog.com/forum/testgear/hantek-6022be-20mhz-usb-dso/

 UPDATE: If you're interested in contributing and updating this repo, I'd be glad to have help maintaining it.